1940-1945. The resistance in the dutch province of Limburg

 - Aid to People in Hiding L.O. - Police - Horst - Zwarte Plak -

-Chief of police in Horst.
-Belonged to a resistance group that had housed divers (persons in hiding), students and pilots in two camps in the woodland Schadijkse Bossen.
-Antonie Damen, a young marine engineer working for German counter intelligence, infiltrated the group.
-With 15 …
+Jozef Mathieu Starren was the chief of police in Horst (= Opperwachtmeester or Opper for short).
+Belonged to a resistance group that had housed divers (persons in hiding), students and pilots in …

 wall: left, row 23-04